mingdali456/Competition/Leetcode/weekly_contest_251.md

 Complexity: `O(n * k)` where `n` is the length of the string `s` and `k` is the convertion times.
 ## [1946.
 Largest Number After Mutating Substring](https://leetcode-cn.com/contest/weekly-contest-251/problems/largest-number-after-mutating-substring/)
 We solve the question with the greedy algorithm.
-To generate the largest number, we need to consider from the most significant position to the least significant position.
+To generate the largest number, we need to iterate from the most significant digit to the least significant digit.
+(From left to right in the given number)
-Considering that the goal is to mutate over a substring, we will start at the first char that is greater after mutation and stop mutation at first char that is smaller after mutation.
+Considering that the goal is to mutate over a substring, we will start from the first char that is greater after mutation and stop at first char that is smaller after mutation.
 ```
 class Solution(object):
     def maximumNumber(self, num, change):